ezsystems/commerce-documentation/docs/cookbook/language_switcher.md

 ## Controller

-The LanguageSwitcherController will generate the correct url depending on the given GET parameters in the template and redirect user to the correct page.
-If no url can be generated, user will be redirected to the homepage of the requested siteaccess.
+`LanguageSwitcherController` generates the correct URL depending on the given GET parameters in the template and redirects the user to the correct page.

-**routing.yml**
+If no URL can be generated, the user is redirected to the homepage of the requested SiteAccess.

 ``` yaml
 silversolutions_language_switcher: